 Copyright John Paul Urizar

-Add the stock, half the pinenuts and bring to the boil. reduce the heat to simmer for 30 minutes.
+Rinse the peas thoroughly in a strainer.
+Add the peas to a pan with the veggie stock, celery and carrot.
+Bring to the boil and reduce the heat to simmer for 30 - 40 minutes.

 Makes 4 servings